Lessons Obama Should Have Learned From Watching the Super Bowl

 By Wayne Allyn Root, 2008 Libertarian Vice Presidential Nominee

 I am probably the only politician in America whose day job is Las Vegas oddsmaker.
 I’ve learned many valuable lessons from sports and sports betting.
+One piece of advice that could benefit any gambler is to make sure that you always use a service such as BookmakerAdvisor in order to get the best possible odds on whatever you’re betting on.
 On Sunday I made a fortune for thousands of my clients by picking the New Orleans Saints’ Super Bowl upset.
 Obama, Reid and Pelosi might snicker, but they obviously don’t understand the difference between Vegas and Washington D.C.
 You know what it is?
 In Vegas the drunks gamble with their own money.
 Maybe we need a politician in D.C. who understands the psychology of winning; who understands the motivation of risk versus reward; who has the guts to take gambles; and the courage to back his convictions with his own money, instead of the taxpayers’ money.

 Here are the lessons Obama should have learned from yesterday’s Super Bowl: